 What is one of the specific questions they asked you?

-Students said the most interesting question asked at Michigan State University College of Veterinary Medicine discussed a wide range of topics such as zoonotic diseases, personal achievements, responding to ethical dilemmas, societal impacts, and emergency situations.
-The interview format may have been an MMI (Multiple Mini Interview) based on the variety of questions asked, and respondents potentially adhered to a nondisclosure agreement due to the specific and detailed nature of the inquiries.
+Students said the most interesting question asked at Michigan State University College of Veterinary Medicine discussed a wide range of topics, including zoonotic diseases, personal achievements, challenges in veterinary medicine, societal impacts, and scenarios involving emergency situations.
+The interview format may have been an MMI (Multiple Mini Interview) based on the variety of questions, with some respondents potentially being subject to a nondisclosure agreement.

 What type of news do you seek out?